The Partnachklamm (Partnach Gorge)

 partnachklamm

-GORGE-OUS: A waterfall flowing into the gorge.
+GORGE-OUS: A waterfall flowing into

 You weave through pitch-black tunnels and emerge into daylight to gaze up at waterfalls feeding into the gorge from 80m above.

-It’s best go on a sunny day to see the sunbeams play off the rocks and falling water.
+It’s best to go on a sunny day to see the sunbeams play off the rocks and falling water.

 The power of the water is amazing – it flows down from melted glacial snow ice and snow produced by a slow-dying ice-age glacier, the Schneeferner, further up in the Alps.